epistemik-co/staple-api/docs/README.md

 #### Queries and filters

 An object query returns instances of the type with the same name (e.g., query `Person` returns instances of type `Person`).
-It supports three arguments:
+It supports the following arguments:
 - `page: Int`: specifies the number of results page to be returned by the query.
 A page consists of 10 results.
 If no page argument is provided all matching results are returned.
-- `filter: FilterType`: filters the results based on lists of acceptable values specified for each field
+- `filter: FilterType`: filters the results based on lists of acceptable values specified for each field.
-- `inferred: Boolean = false`: specifies whether the indirect instances of this type should also be included in the results
+- `inferred: Boolean = false`: specifies whether the indirect instances of this type should also be included in the results.
+- `source: [DataSource]`: specifies which of the available data sources should be effectively queried.
+If none is selected, the default one, declared in the configuration, is used.

 For instance, the following query returns the first page of instances of type `Person`, whose names are "John Smith" and who are customers of either `http://example.com/org1` or `http://example.com/org2`: